djtimotee/Base-Test/README.md

-git a new car (fuel, hybrid or electric?) git a new place (set a budget) git new friends (shared interests) git new hobbies (rockclimbing, trivia) git really good a something new (climbing?) git ready for the future (real preparedness) have fun
+git a new car (fuel, hybrid or electric?) git a new place (set a budget) git new friends (shared interests) git new hobbies (rockclimbing, trivia, fight club) git really good a something new (climbing?) git ready for the future (real preparedness) have fun